stephenberry/repe/README.md

 ## Error

 An error requires an error code (`int32_t`) and a string message.
-Additional BEVE data may be returned.
 The serialization format must be an array.

 Reserved error codes match [JSON RPC 2.0](https://www.jsonrpc.org/specification) and are nearly the same as those suggested for [XML-RPC](http://xmlrpc-epi.sourceforge.net/specs/rfc.fault_codes.php)